UK 2024 "The Age of the Dinosaurs" (Part I - Prehistoric Animals)

 FDC with prehistoric animals stamps of Great Britain 2024, posted to Germany Addressed FDC with prehistoric animals stamps of Great Britain 2024

-The stamps set "The Age of the Dinosaurs" includes four pairs of stamps with reconstructions of prehistoric animals (every pair of the stamps shows an interaction of animals of two species) and the Mini-Sheet with four self-adhesive stamps show Mary Anning and three of the fossils she unearthed along the Dorset coastline.
+The set "The Age of the Dinosaurs" includes four pairs of stamps with reconstructions of prehistoric animals (every pair of the stamps shows an interaction of animals of two species) and the Mini-Sheet with four self-adhesive stamps shows Mary Anning and three of the fossils she unearthed along the Dorset coastline.

-Due the fact they looks differently both thematically and artistically, their description was split by two articles.
+Due to the fact they looks differently both thematically and artistically, their description was split by two articles.

 • This article is about the stamps set of the four pairs with reconstructions of prehistoric animals.